-The Maltese is an energetic, cheerful and playful dog, which makes him get dirty often.
+The Maltese are energetic, cheerful and playful dogs, which makes him get dirty often.
 It is for this reason that many people notice, because of successive grooming and excessive washes, that the coat of their Maltese begins to buckle.

 If this is your case and you are wondering how to make the hair of your Maltese silky again, you are in the right place.
 In this article of Maltese Luv, we will analyze the different causes that can cause this problem, offer hair straightening products and give you the different aesthetic options.
 Read this article and discover the best beauty tips from Maltese Luv.